Gerber Life Insurance review 2020

 - Not your best savings option.
 Its dual life and college savings plan sounds easy.
 But if you’re saving for your child’s college, you might see better return on investment with a high-yield savings account or 529 plan.

 - A child rider might provide the same protection.
-Instead of taking out a new life insurance policy for your child, your existing life insurance policy likely allows for extending your policy’s benefits to cover your children.
+Instead of taking out a new life insurance policy for your child, your existing life insurance policy likely allows you to extend your policy’s benefits to cover your children.